What do I do when I see a “NO SIGNAL” message on one or more channels?

 If you have regular reception issues your antenna system should be checked.

-1. Switch off your device (this is the receiver, recorder or TV that your antenna cables is connected to)
+1. Switch off your device at the wall (this is the receiver, recorder or TV that your antenna cables is connected to)

-2. Reconnect all cables (if you have a signal booster connected, try removing that and plug the antenna cable straight into your receiver, recorder or TV)
+2. Reconnect all cables at the back of the TV or box, making sure that the cables are all properly connected (you want to avoid loose cables that could cause signal loss) and if you have a signal booster connected, try removing that and plug the antenna cable straight into your receiver, recorder or TV.

 5. Retune your device.
+You'll find tuning options in Menu or Settings.
 If you need instructions, please refer to your Device Manual, or for guidelines, see here.

 If this doesn't help, it's most likely there's an antenna fault at play here.